MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

 ## Known issues and limitations

 - In Microsoft Teams, when you export data from a visual in a Power BI report, the data is automatically saved to your *Downloads* folder.
-It's an Excel file called **data (*n*).xlsx where** *n* is the number of times you've exported data to the same folder.
+It's an Excel file called **data (*n*).xlsx**, where *n* is the number of times you've exported data to the same folder.
 - You can't embed Power BI dashboards in the **Power BI** tab for Microsoft Teams.
 - [URL filters](service-url-filters.md) aren't supported with the **Power BI** tab for Microsoft Teams.
 - In national clouds, the **Power BI** tab isn't available.